My Favorite Homemade Salsa for Canning | Bold, Spicy, Simple

 Tomatoes:

 Depending on the kind of tomatoes used, your salsa thickness will change.
-A good firm roma tomato works well with salsa, as they are one of the fleshiest tomatoes.
-Early girl tomatoes as well as beefsteak tomatoes have more juice, and will either make a thinner salsa, or you will have to cook it down on the stovetop longer to help remove the extra water.
-(I used early girls, and just cooked it down longer.
-It’s what I had available to me, so I made it work.)
+A good firm Roma works well with salsa, as they are one of the fleshiest tomatoes.
+However, work with whatever tomato product you’re able to get your hands on.
+Juicier tomatoes will simply have to cook down longer to remove the moisture and make for a thicker salsa.

-To remove the skins I place a pot of water on the stove and bring to a boil.
-Beside it I set a bowl of ice water.
-When the water is at a rolling boil, gently lower tomatoes into water and leave until you see the skin crack, around 10 seconds usually.
+To remove the tomato skins, place a pot of water on the stove and bring to a boil.
+Beside it set a bowl of ice cold water.
+When the water is at a rolling boil, gently cut an X into each tomato, and lower it into water, leaving until you see the skin roll back from the X, around 10 seconds usually.
 Once skin is cracked remove from boiling pot and pace in ice bath.
 Grab at skin and it should slide right off.
-Chop skinless tomato and put in large stockpot on stove to start cooking down.
+Chop skinless tomato and put in large pot stove to start cooking down.

 Jalapeños: